 Other Discount Brokerages

-Discount brokers typically charge 1%-1.5% on currency exchanges (one way) on top of the spot rate.
+Discount brokers like Questrade typically charge 1%-1.5% on currency exchanges (one way) on top of the spot rate.
 In order for this to work, you’ll need a non-registered CAD and USD trading account with a discount brokerage of your choice.
 In addition you’ll need a Canadian and USD currency bank account attached to the trading account.

 From there, to take advantage of the relatively low currency exchange fees, simply: